G-Imola/INF6027/README.md

 ## Introduction

-# intro
-Investigating quantitative features in music: Statistical analysis of popularity and its relationship to musical features
+Investigating quantitative features in music:

+A statistical analysis of popularity and its relationship to musical features

+Music forecasting is a highly discussed topic within the music industry, as identifying the formula for "success" can give artists and producers a commercial advantage regarding investment opportunities.
+Despite its importance, it remains as an obstacle in the music industry due to the inherently contextual nature of song popularity.

+This report intended to provide additional perspectives to this field of knowledge, through examination of quantitative data present in all audio tracks.
+Additionally, the report aimed to define what musical features are associated with popular songs and genres.
+The specific research questions were listed as follows:

+1. Which musical feature most impacts a song’s popularity?
+2. What features distinguish high – and low –popularity genres?
+3. Can genre popularity be predicted?

+## Sourcing

+The dataset was sourced from the <a href="https://hf-proxy-cf.effarig.site/datasets/maharshipandya/spotify-tracks-dataset" target="_blank"> Maharshipandya Dataset</a>.

+The dataset contains 114,000 tracks with distinct musical features spanning across 114 genres, with each track containing unique numerical features with ranging scales and values.

+## Packages

+The report was carried out using R programming language Version 4.4.1 (2024-06-14 ucrt) and software  RStudio Desktop for winOS version 2024.12.0+467.
+Besides the base R packages, the following packages were also used:

+* `tidyverse`
+* `car`
+* `corrplot`
+* `RColorBrewer`
+* `treemapify`
+* `ggalt`

 ## Composite visualisations
- The dataset and code generate composite visualisations depicting the predictive power of models employed throughout analysis.
+ The dataset and code generated composite visualisations depicting the predictive power of models employed throughout analysis.
 These were visualised to provide a detailed view of musical features and their relationships to popularity across genres:
 * **Univariate popularity ~ feature analysis:**
 Presented relationships between popularity across genres, and their musical features.

 * **Multivariate popularity ~ features analysis:**
 Displayed genre - feature associations to evaluate differences between high/low popularity genres.

 ## Steps to run the code: